 If the key is good, try placing it closer to the key reader.
 Your owner’s manual will identify the best position for the key.

-If you have no success with either of these tips, then call us so our technicians can find the solution.
+No success with either of these tips?
+Then call us so our technicians can find the solution.

 What’s Happening With Your Dash Lights?